Updated: Jan 15

-A friend and fellow voice teacher and I were talking about a quandary that all teachers of the arts face: whether or not to encourage students to pursue their art.
+A fellow voice teacher and I were talking about a quandary that all teachers of the arts face: whether or not to encourage students to pursue their art.

 It’s a tough one.

 A few weeks ago, I posted a blog about the Dunning-Kruger Effect, an effect whereby we are very confident that we’re very good at things we know little about.
 The arts depend on the Dunning-Kruger Effect.
 If newbie artists really knew:

 how really hard it is to be successful in the arts

 how little they really know

 how much better they need to get to compete professionally

 they would never even begin to walk the path that could take them to excellence.
 They would be defeated at the outset.

 Voice teachers (and I count myself among these) are often people who became good enough musicians to realize that they were either unable or unwilling to commit to living exclusively as performing artists.
 They are also, usually, really nice people who love teaching and find genuine fulfillment in helping others find their artistic voice.
 And there’s the rub.

 What do you do when your student asks you whether she’s “good enough to make it?”
 Or when your less-than-stellar teenage student announces that he’s going to go for a music-theater degree in college?